XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 19w01a: The first update of 2019!
 Allows disabling folder-clear after judging program.
 Allows admins to see/toggle the status of the judging thread.

 - 19w02e: HHSOJ folder update

+- 19w03a: The admin console system finished!
+Hooray!
+Now admins can change the files by the program not the system!

+- 19w04d: Fixed some problem reading problems.